Enjoy the prologue and first chapter from Book #1. If you like it, click HERE to buy it!

 Brandon looked down the hall to remind himself of the challenges he had in each of the rooms, and the situation began to overwhelm him.
 He let out a deep, frustrated sigh, put his arm against the wall, and slammed his forehead into it.

 Brandon heard the unfamiliar boy’s voice and cringed.
-What will be wrong with this one?
+What would be wrong with this one?
 He reluctantly looked to his right through the open door.
 It was Greyson Gray and Liam Swank’s room.

 Each boy sat in his bed across from the other, watching him with expectant eyes.
 Already, he began to calm.
 There was something about this boy with the red baseball cap that made him feel at ease.